sharansk792000/Python-tkinter/README.md

 3. Send the bill to the customer.
 4. Update the items available in the restaurant.

+#
 ## Current status :
 Calculates the total amount of the items ordered and generates a bill.

+Send the bill to the customer. ( to make this work follow the steps given below in the Instructions )

+#
 ## Yet to be done :
 Save the bill in a database.

-Send the bill to the customer.

 Update the items available in the restaurant.

+#
+## Instructions to send the bill using Mail :

+### Step 1:
+Login to your mail

+### Step 2:
+Open a new tab and search "Less secure apps" and ENABLE it.

+Now you are good to go...!